6 Tips for Building a Great Real Estate Instagram Profile

 - Personal photos of your family or friends — as long as that kind of content works with your brand.
 Some agents would never dream of sharing personal photos on a professional Instagram page, but there are many who do this and it works for their brand and their audience.

-- Sharing tips for other agents and the lessons you’ve learned, if you’re established
+- Videos of yourself sharing tips for other agents and the lessons you’ve learned, if you’re established.

 Listen and join the conversation.